 Our parish falls within the Diocese of East Anglia and extends from Haddiscoe in the north to Brampton in the south, and from Barnby in the east to Kirby Cane in the west.

-Responsibilities to Downside Abbey
+Links to Downside Abbey

-The Benedictine web site is at http://www.downside.co.uk/benedictine-monastery/
+For those interested in the history of the Benedictine Order, the Benedictine web site is at http://www.downside.co.uk/benedictine-monastery/

 Our Bishop, Right Reverend Alan Hopes, BD, AKC, lives at The White House, Poringland, where the Diocesan offices are also located.
 Our cathedral is St John the Baptist on Norwich.